dr-guangtou/daily_astroph/astroph-1810.md

 #### [The integrated properties of the CALIFA galaxies: Model-derived galaxy parameters and quenching of star formation](https://arxiv.org/abs/1810.05736)
     * CIGALE的UV-to-IR spectral energy distributions (SED)拟合
     * Comparison of the integrated galaxy parameters derived from multi-band SED fitting with those obtained from modelling the Integral Field Unit (IFU) spectra and show the clear advantage of using the SED-derived star formation rates (SFR).
+    * Quenching of star formation is caused by a combination of gas deficiency and the inefficiency of the existing gas to form new stars.
+Exploring the plausible mechanisms that could produce this effect

 #### [A Giant Protocluster of Galaxies at Redshift 5.7](https://arxiv.org/abs/1810.05765)
+    - **Interesting**
+    * Here we report a giant protocluster of galaxies at redshift z ≈ 5.7, when the Universe was only one billion years old
+    * It is embedded in an even larger overdense region with at least 41 spectroscopically confirmed, luminous Lyα-emitting galaxies
+    * Its LAE density is 6.6 times the average density at z ≈ 5.7.
+It is the only one of its kind in a LAE survey in four square degrees on the sky.

 #### [The UVES Spectral Quasar Absorption Database (SQUAD) Data Release 1: The first 10 million seconds](https://arxiv.org/abs/1810.06136)
+    * 467 fully reduced, continuum-fitted high-resolution quasar spectra from the Ultraviolet and Visual Echelle Spectrograph (UVES)
+    * The SQUAD spectra are fully reproducible from the raw, archival UVES exposures with open-source software, including our uves_popler tool for combining multiple extracted echelle exposures which we document here
+    * We provide a catalogue of 155 DLAs whose Lyman-α lines are covered by the DR1 spectra, 18 of which are reported for the first time.

 #### [Detection of 84-GHz class I methanol maser emission towards NGC 253](https://arxiv.org/abs/1810.06179)
+    * NGC 253 for the presence of 84.5 GHz (5−1 → 40E) methanol emission using the Australia Telescope Compact Array.
+    * This maser emission is offset from dynamical centre of NGC 253, in a region with previously detected emission from class I maser transitions
+    * The emission features a narrow linewidth (∼12 km s−1) with a luminosity approximately 5 orders of magnitude higher than typical Galactic sources.
+    * The three methanol maser transitions observed toward NGC 253 each show a different distribution, suggesting differing physical conditions between the maser sites

 #### [Bipolar ionization cones in the Extended Narrow-Line Region of nearby QSO2s](https://arxiv.org/abs/1810.06246)
+    * 用HST窄带图像研究低红移Type-2 QSO：in order to constrain the geometry of their Extended Narrow-Line Regions (ENLR), as recent ground-based studies suggest these regions become more spherical at high luminosities due to destruction of the torus.
+    * We find instead elongated ENLRs reaching 4 to 19 kpc from the nucleus and bipolar ionization cones in [OIII]/(Hα+[NII]) excitation maps indicating that the torus survives these luminosities

 ----